What is a crown?

-A crown is a circumferential support for a tooth which can no longer hold a filling.
+My tooth has been root treated.
 Most teeth which have had a root filling need a crown, as the tooth has lost its nutrients and blood supply by the root filling.
-The tooth turns into a brittle consistency which is hard, but can fracture if hit the wrong way.
+The tooth turns into a brittle consistency which is hard, but can fracture if left unpotected in the long run.